Skip to content

 Product Name - The name given to the product within your company.
 This field will appear as a header for a column in the Products list.

 External ID - This is a field wherein the user can input the ID within their LOS platform that is associated with the product.
 Mapping this ID with the identical formatting that is used in your LOS platform is essential for proper categorization upon application ingestion.
+This connects to the lender’s mapping of the product in their banking system.
+It is not connected to the products in the POS systems.

 Location - Select the provinces that the product can be used within.
 This is a multi-select field.